alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 # Installing and compiling

-1. Download the model source code plus useful files from [here](/assets/data/GRISLI.zip).
-Then, uncompress the directoryon your work `/work/crct/zz9999zz` (replace `zz9999zz` with your CCUB login).
-As for now, the model source code is not freely available; this is why it is password-protected.
-Then, enter the directory `cd GRISLI-version8-svn`.
+1. Download the model source code plus useful files from [here](https://sdrive.cnrs.fr/s/2sNwLBHHsyFeeE8).
+Then, uncompress the directory on your work `/work/crct/zz9999zz` (replace `zz9999zz` with your CCUB login).
+As for now, the model source code is not freely available; this is why the .zip archive is password-protected.
+Then, enter the model directory `cd GRISLI/GRISLI-version8-svn`.

 2. On the CCUB cluster, you should be all set with libraries correctly linked in the `Makefile` in the `SOURCES` directory on lines 25–53: